Preetham144/Preetham144/README.md

 - 👋 Hi, I’m Preetham M
 - 👀 I’m interested in developing new things
-- 🌱 I’m currently Software Developer
+- 🌱 I’m  Software Engineer

+Belief IS everything

 <!---
 Preetham144/Preetham144 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.